MisterY/metronome/README.md

 - Practical operation (keyboard, mouse)
 - Modern look

+## Deployment

+The site is published at http://metronome.alensiljak.ml/

 ## Credits

 Favico: <div>Icons made by <a href="https://www.flaticon.com/authors/dale-humphries" title="Dale Humphries">Dale Humphries</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>